 Financing the EU long-term budget and NextGenerationEU

-The EU long-term budget will be financed through the resources of the EU.
+The EU long-term budget will continue to be financed through the well-known revenue sources of the EU budget:

-The European Union will borrow on the markets to finance NextGenerationEU at more favourable costs than many Member States and redistribute the amounts.
+To finance NextGenerationEU, the European Commission - on behalf of the European Union – is borrowing on the markets at more favourable rates than most Member States and redistributes the amounts.

 A clear roadmap towards new sources of revenue to help repay the borrowing

 In the interinstitutional agreement from December 2021, the European Parliament, the Council and the Commission agreed to work towards introducing sufficient new own resources to cover the repayments of NextGenerationEU.

 In December 2021, the Commission thus proposed three new sources of revenue to the EU budget, to help repay the grants part of NextGenerationEU.
 This proposal would also contribute to the financing of the Social Climate Fund, aimed to make sure the transition to a decarbonised economy leaves no one behind.

 |Own resource based on the reallocated profits of very large multinational companies (based on the work at OECD and G20 level)|

 The Commission is working with the European Parliament and with the EU Member States in the Council towards a swift approval of the new sources of revenue.